-To get involved with the Student Liaison Program, contact Carrie Edwards at cedwards@rnao.ca or 1-800-268-7199 ext.
-222.
+To get involved with the Student Program, contact Judy Liou at iliou@RNAO.ca or 1-800-268-7199 ext.
+201.

 Workplace Liaisons

 A workplace liaison knows that nursing is more than a job, more than putting in time.
 Nursing is about communication, knowledge, skill and acting as the strongest link in the chain.